kiki-kanri/god-bless-your-code/README.md

 > [!IMPORTANT]
 > This is an output plugin.
 Make sure it's placed in the `output.plugins` array.

-You can also import individual blessings:
+You can also import it as follows:

 ```typescript
 import {